sboerrigter/vagrant-box/README.md

 - WP CLI
 - Node.js, NPM & NVM
 - Ruby, Bundler & RVM
-- A few usefull bash aliasses to run Capistrano commands (see `.bashrc`)
+- A few useful bash aliasses to run Capistrano commands (see `.bashrc`)

 Some of these dependencies wil automatically update to the latest version if you run `vagrant provision` or `vagrant up` for the first time.